In Depth Baby Product Reviews Led by a Pediatrician

 We commissioned independent crash testing in the same facility used by NHTSA but ran the test somewhat hotter and on a sled that better mimics modern vehicles.

 This Britax performed better than the average seat in our lineup and had better sensor data results from the crash test dummy than some competitors.
-This seat had good results for both the HIC and chest clip sensors, which is better than those with higher recorded G-forces for one or both sensors.
-However, there are competitors with better results that cost less or offer more, making it feel sort of meh for crash testing.
+This seat had good results for both the HIC and chest clip sensors.
+However, there are competitors with better results that cost less or offer more, making it feel somewhat underwhelming for crash testing.

 Ease of Use